 35 Awesome Things To Do In DC Over Thanksgiving

-The nation’s capital comes alive for the holidays, and it all starts with Thanksgiving.
+The nation’s capital comes alive for the holidays, and it all starts with Thanksgiving in Washington, D.C.

 Washington DC Thanksgiving